 Acute injury cases are a lot easier to win (and settle) than those victims who had preexisting injuries.
 But insurance companies fight these relatively hard to before offering a good settlement value.
 We file more of these cases than we settle pre-suit.
-Another point worth underscoring in these cases is that while the plaintiff’s credibility is essential in every personal injury case, the plaintiff’s performance at deposition is an even more critical event.
+Another point worth underscoring in these cases is that while the plaintiff’s credibility is essential in every personal injury case, the plaintiff’s performance at a deposition is an even more critical event.
 Why?
-Because whether the client with signs of degenerative changes has really suffered a serious injury in the collision is going to rest in large degree on whether the insurance company, and ultimately the jury, believes the story.
+Because whether the client with signs of degenerative changes has suffered a serious injury in the collision is going to rest to a great degree on whether the insurance company, and ultimately the jury, believes the story.

 Again, to be clear, this is hardly an impossible task.
 The wind these case is usually to our backs if there is no significant evidence in the medical records or in the testimony that the victim had serious problems before the accident.
 But you still need to jump over the “oh, this would have happened soon anyway” hurdle the insurance companies will put at your feet.
 How do you do this?